ms/buildtogether.tech/design/index.md

 diagram and a combination of conceptual and workflow diagrams called a <span g="use_case_map">use-case map</span> <cite>Reekie2006</cite>.
-The background is the system's conceptual architecture; the overlay traces what happens during a particular workflow.
+The background is the system's conceptual architecture; the overlay traces what happens during a particular workflow (<span f="use-case-map"></span>).
 It's easy to understand, and I found it very useful for checking the behavior of moderately complex systems, particularly ones built from lots of <span g="microservice">microserves</span>.

+{% include figure id="use-case-map" alt="Use case map" cap="An example of a use case map." fixme=true %}

 <div class="callout" markdown="1">